fOlOfw/GHW-XAPI/README.md

 # GHW-X/API

-Name will be changed based on the API idea later..
+Name will be changed later based on the API idea..